-In many states within the United States, wages can be taken directly from your paycheck for nonpayment of unsecured debts if they have a judgment against you.
-Judgment-creditors can take up to 25% of your paycheck before you even get it.
+In many states within the United States, wages can be taken directly from your paycheck for nonpayment of debts if that particular creditor has a judgment against you.
+Judgment-creditors can take up to 25% of your paycheck before you even get it!

 But there are exceptions.
-For Texans, your wages can be garnished for things like child support, IRS debt, federal student loans and certain other federal debts.
+For Texans, your wages can be garnished for things like child support, IRS debt, and federal student loans and other federal debts like defaulted SBA loans.
 But ordinary debts like credit card debts, bank loans, medical debts, etc., cannot garnish your wages even if they sue you and get a judgment against you.

 One exception comes into play after you deposit your check into your bank account.
 After the money is put in your account, it is not considered wages any longer and can be seized; they can take it from your checking or savings account, or other financial account.